-Shopska salad, or shopska salata, is a simple yet elegant Bulgarian side dish you can make with a handful of pantry staples.
+Shopska salad, or shopska salata, is a simple yet elegant Bulgarian side dish to serve along fish, chicken or any of your favorite weeknight meals.

 Close up shot of shopska salad with tomatoes, herbs, olives, and grated cheese.